Manuel Sanchís: International goals

-Playing style
+Style of play

-An offensive-minded defender, who initially played as a forward earlier in his career, Sanchís was known for his exceptional physical qualities, including his strength, as well as his class and skills as a defender.
+An offensive-minded defender who was deployed as a forward earlier in his career, Sanchís was known for his exceptional physical qualities, including his strength as well as his class and skills.

 Coaching career

-After retiring, Sanchís started working as a coach.
-After beginning with Real Madrid's youths, he also managed CD Tenerife in the second division before taking the reins of the Equatorial Guinea national team.
+After retiring, Sanchís started working as a manager.
+After beginning with Real Madrid Castilla, he was also in charge of CD Tenerife in the Segunda División before being appointed at the Equatorial Guinea national team.

 As the nation was immersed in a situation that would lead to the coup d'état against Francisco Macías Nguema, the sporting facilities in the country suffered from a deep lack of investment, and Sanchís eventually left his post and returned to his country.
 He subsequently was in charge of lowly AD Torrejón, AD Parla, Daimiel CF, CD Don Benito and UD Alzira, mainly in the Community of Madrid.

 Death

 Sanchís died on 28 October 2017 in Madrid at the age of 79, from pulmonary embolism.